 Joint BA+MA Program in Geneva

-Smith College and the Graduate Institute of International and Development Studies in Geneva have established a new program that will enable a small number of students to complete a B.A. from Smith and an M.A. from the Graduate Institute in five years, instead of the usual six years.
+Smith College and the Graduate Institute of International and Development Studies in Geneva have established a program that enables a small number of students to complete a B.A. from Smith and an M.A. from the Graduate Institute in five years, instead of the usual six years.

-For additional details on this program, please contact Howard Gold, professor of government.
+For additional details on this program, please contact Brent Durbin, associate professor of government.

 Master’s Programs at the Graduate Institute